Common blackbird: Status and conservation

 The common blackbird has an extensive range, estimated at 32.4 e6km2, and a large population, including an estimated 79 to 160 million individuals in Europe alone.
-The species is not believed to approach the thresholds for the population decline criterion of the IUCN Red List (i.e., declining more than 30% in ten years or three generations), and is therefore evaluated as least concern.
+The species is not believed to approach the thresholds for the population decline criterion of the IUCN Red List (i.e., a decline of more than 30% in ten years or three generations), and is therefore categorised as least concern.
 In the western Palearctic, populations are generally stable or increasing, but there have been local declines, especially on farmland, which may be due to agricultural policies that encouraged farmers to remove hedgerows (which provide nesting places), and to drain damp grassland and increase the use of pesticides, both of which could have reduced the availability of invertebrate food.

-The common blackbird was introduced to Australia by a bird dealer visiting Melbourne in early 1857, and its range has expanded from its initial foothold in Melbourne and Adelaide to include all of southeastern Australia, including Tasmania and the Bass Strait islands.
+The common blackbird was introduced to Australia by a bird dealer visiting Melbourne in early 1857, and has since spread from Melbourne and Adelaide to include all of south-eastern Australia, including Tasmania and the Bass Strait islands.
 The introduced population in Australia is considered a pest because it damages a variety of soft fruits in orchards, parks and gardens, including berries, cherries, stone fruit and grapes.
 It is thought to spread weeds, such as blackberry, and may compete with native birds for food and nesting sites.

-The introduced common blackbird is, together with the native silvereye (Zosterops lateralis), the most widely distributed avian seed disperser in New Zealand.
-Introduced there along with the song thrush (Turdus philomelos) in 1862, it has spread throughout the country up to an elevation of 1500 m, as well as outlying islands such as the Campbell and Kermadecs.
+The introduced common blackbird is the most widely distributed avian seed disperser in New Zealand, alongside the native silvereye (Zosterops lateralis).
+Introduced there along with the song thrush (Turdus philomelos) in 1862, it has spread throughout the country up to an elevation of 1500 m, as well as to outlying islands such as the Campbell and Kermadecs.
 It eats a wide range of native and exotic fruit, and makes a major contribution to the development of communities of naturalised woody weeds.
 These communities provide fruit more suited to non-endemic native birds and naturalised birds than to endemic birds.

-The numbers of blackbirds in Europe have been significantly reduced by the Usutu virus which is spread by mosquitoes.
+The number of blackbirds in Europe has been significantly reduced by the Usutu virus which is spread by mosquitoes.
 This was detected in Italy in 1996 and has since spread to other countries including Germany and the UK.